Stingerman06/Field-Item-Randomizer/README.md

 This randomizer shuffles around field items.
 While this works perfectly fine, there are some things that you will need to know!

+URGENT!!!
+There seems to be an odd issue, at least on my end with the randomizer.
+When injecting the file back into the main data .VBF, a lot of the files(for some reason) pad out evenly and the whole thing breaks the main file.
+I have NO idea why this is, but this is being looked into.

 1. This randomizer does NOT shuffle the following items.
  - Withered Bouquet
  - Flint